 To begin, fears of the MagicBand’s demise were greatly exaggerated.
 Back when the MagicMobile contactless phone feature launched last year, many Walt Disney World fans feared that meant the death of the MagicBand.
 To be fair, this was a valid concern–as Disney also did away with free MagicBands for resort guests.

 Expect the limited release designs, like the Walt Disney World 50th Anniversary MagicBand+ styles, to have premium pricing.
-It’s likely these will start at $49.99 and increase from there, similar to regular MagicBands.
+We don’t have specifics to share on those, but it’s likely the initial designs will cost $39.99 or $49.99 and increase from there, similar to regular MagicBands.

 Second, unlike the current generation of MagicBand 2.0 products, the MagicBand+ must be charged for use.
 It comes with a charger and USB cord, which attaches to the underside of the Mickey head.

 That’s all the updates for today.
 We’re still expecting a release date to be announced any day now.
 Unless further delayed, it’s highly likely that MagicBand+ will be released in July 2022.
 (We’d put the chances at over 80%.)
 If not this month, almost certainly in August.
 Problems are always possible, but the wearables themselves are ready to go and programming is finished…so it’s not really clear what the hold-up is at this point.

 Earlier this summer, Walt Disney World issued an official update about its MagicBand upgrade program that offers discounted pre-arrival for on-site resort hotel guests as well as Annual Passholders.
 In this, Disney warns of Limited MagicBand Upgrade Availability.